GNS-Science/toshi-nest/README.md

 # toshi-nest

-The toshi-nest is for fledgling work e.g. reusable Node components to share across TUI and other projects
+The toshi-nest is for fledgling work e.g. reusable Node components to share across Kororaa and other projects

-to run the component playground, run `yarn i-all`, and then `yarn run dev`

 ### How to add the package to your project